 McIlroy now heads into the last round of a maiden ’26 event lying fifth.

-Three players – South African Darren Fritelli, with a round of 66 and England’s Marcus Armitage, who joined McIlroy in posting a 68 and Shane Lowry, who battled early before regrouping for just are one-under 70 – share second place on six-under.
+Three players – South African Darren Fritelli with a round of 66, England’s Marcus Armitage, who joined McIlroy in posting a 68 and Shane Lowry, who battled early before regrouping for just a one-under 70 – share second place on six-under.

 The 35-year-olf Fritelli is chasing a fouth DP World Tour title and what would be the eighth win of his pro career